Learn More About The Region

 You will be sent your Chepe Train Tickets in your Final Documents email package after you’ve made your full payment.
 Your Chepe train tickets are non-refundable, non-transferable and will come with each passenger name on each ticket for each leg of the train ride you are taking.
 Be sure to safe guard your tickets well as they are non-refundable if lost or stolen.
 Print out your train tickets and bring them with you to show to the conductor as you board the train.

-A: The short answer is: yes.
-Although certain parts of the country have seen a rise in drug-related violence in the last few years and the gruesome news reports have done little to help the country’s image in the minds of tourists, the fact is that Mexico is still safe to travel to and even safer than the USA in most cases.
 Mexico sits at number 12 statistically for countries with the highest rates of overall crime, while the USA for example holds the number 1 position.
-If you look at per capita, Mexico falls even further to number 42, meaning that there are 41 countries out there, including the USA at number 22 with a higher overall crime rate than Mexico.
-If you prefer to compare country to country while looking at overall crime rates in general and prefer recent statistics from 2014, then you'll find Mexico ranked at 41 with many countries visited frequently by mass tourism with much more crime such as Namibia, Argentina, Peru, Costa Rica, Jamaica, Haiti, El Salvador, Brazil and the American vacation haven of The Bahamas ranked at number 11.
+If you look at per capita, Mexico falls even further to number 46, meaning that there are 45 countries out there, including the USA at number 22 with a higher overall crime rate than Mexico.
+If you prefer to compare country to country while looking at overall crime rates in general and prefer the most recent statistics from 2014, then you'll find Mexico ranked at 41 with many countries visited frequently by mass tourism with much more crime such as Namibia, Argentina, Peru, Costa Rica, Jamaica, Haiti, El Salvador, Brazil and the American vacation haven of The Bahamas ranked at number 11.
 It is interesting to note that Mexico has been singled out to receive constant USA State Travel Warnings though many of these other countries with higher crime rates have not.

 A: This will depend on where your trip is taking you exactly and what time of year it is.
 As general rule, if you are visiting both the Upper Sierra and the Lower Canyon Bottoms, then you should pack a variety of clothing and dress in layers.
 For example if you are starting your day in Creel in the upper sierra, but are heading for Batopilas at the bottom of Batopilas Canyon; put on a comfortable cotton t-shirt underneath, a lightweight linen shirt over that with perhaps a nice fleece pullover on top of that.
 This will get you through cool morning weather but allow you to take off layers throughout the day as it warms up or as you pass into another climate zone.
 If you are traveling during winter (Dec. through Feb.) you can also include a heavy coat onbtop of it all and even gloves and scarf to keep you warm on an overcast or snowy day in the upper sierra.